- About Us

 Yes, of course.
 Depending on the university, students either have their own building or are separated by floors.

 Yes again!
 Once registered, you will receive a roommate match up form.
 We’ll ask a few questions about your hobbies and interests and try to match you up with the best possible roommate.
 If you are coming with a friend and would like to share a room (same sex only) there will be a place for that on the form.

 NTLP began in 1992 and in 2017 celebrated our 25th anniversary!
 For over 26 years, we have produced 60 programs for over 18,000 students.

 Motivational, educational and inspirational!
 During the weekend students hear from professional motivational speakers, take part in interactive workshops and small group sessions – all around the concepts of leadership, teamwork, and diversity.

-No. NTLP is a LEADERSHIP camp.
-We are open to students of all faiths, nationalities, ethnicities and belief systems.
+No. NTLP offers a LEADERSHIP camp.
+We are open to students of all faiths, nationalities, ethnicities, and belief systems.

 Students must remain on campus during the weekend.
 Our programs start early and end late, plus there is a special camaraderie and bonding shared by getting to know your roommate and staying in a dorm-like atmosphere.
 If there is some reason that the student must leave for a short while during the camp, it must be pre-arranged prior to attending NTLP and the parent or guardian must pick up and return the student to the program.